90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-44. In the movie “Casablanca,” what is the famous last line spoken by Humphrey Bogart?
+44. Question: In the movie “Casablanca,” what is the famous last line spoken by Humphrey Bogart?

 Answer: “Louis, I think this is the beginning of a beautiful friendship.”